ariyapour/terminal_webcam/README.md

 ```

 ### TODO
-* Resize input image while keeping its aspect ratio
+* Resize input image while keeping its aspect ratio [✔]
 * Look for terminal window resize event.
-In such events update the drawer class to draw images in new terminal size.
+In such events update the drawer to draw images in new terminal size.